 Perhaps it’s easiest to understand what open-source software is in comparison to proprietary software, that is its direct opposite.
 Proprietary software is copyrighted and remains the property of its owner or creator.
 Furthermore, it can be used only under predefined conditions, which usually include a fee.
 Of course, relicensing, distribution, and copying are prohibited, and users cannot inspect the source code itself.

 There are numerous advantages to open-source software, and they have started to outweigh the advantages of proprietary software.

-57% of companies deploy open source solutions to reduce overall costs, 55% do it to improve development team efficiency, and 54% use open-source software to shift their IT infrastructure to the cloud.
+According to Forrester, 57% of companies deploy open source solutions to reduce overall costs, 55% do it to improve development team efficiency, and 54% use open-source software to shift their IT infrastructure to the cloud.

 Here are some specific ways in which open-source software benefits organizations.
 Check out this article for an in-depth overview of open source advantages.

 Many companies still lag with digital transformation, yet it is one of the common prerequisites for a successful business future.
 With open-source software, it is easier to create a digital workplace.

 How?
 For one, open-source solutions are often free, making them more accessible to organizations of all sizes.
 Second, open-source software is easily customizable, so companies can adapt it to their specific needs.